 Telehealth and Telephonic Services

-What is the reimbursement rate for telehealth and telephonic services?
+What is the reimbursement rate for telehealth and telephonic-only services?

 As required by the State of California, telehealth and telephonic services must be paid at the same rate, whether a service is provided in-person or through telehealth or telephonically, if the service is the same regardless of the modality of delivery, as determined by the provider’s description of the service on the claim.

-Can all contracted providers provide telehealth and telephonic services?
+Can all contracted providers provide telehealth and telephonic-only services?